 Halloween has always been one of my favorite times of the year.
-I can remember as a kid dressing up in a costume and trying my hardest to scare people as we walked our neighborhood gathering treats.
-It was fun to frighten others and also to feel frightened from time-to-time as we encountered scary looking creatures along the way.
+I can remember as a kid dressing up and trying my hardest to scare people as we walked our neighborhood gathering treats.
+It was fun to frighten others and also to feel frightened myself from time to time.

-As a small business owner I have had more than my share of scary moments.
-Our first day in business was always a frightening 24 hours.
-Facing Hurricane Andrew was as scary an experience than I can ever remember.
+As a small business owner, I’ve had more than my share of scary moments.
+The first day in business was always a frightening 24 hours.
+Facing Hurricane Andrew was as scary an experience as I can ever remember.
 Closing a business sale was always nerve-wracking.

 What about you?
-Have you ever been scared in your role as CEO of your business?
+Are you ever scared as CEO of your business?

-Here are five of the scariest moments for a small business owner that I can think of and one strategy to address each one to alleviate the fear.
+Here are five of the scariest moments for a small business owner that I can think of, along with one strategy to address each one and ease the fear.

 Fear #1.
 Losing a key employee.